TABLE OF CONTENTS

 However, there are borrowing caps in place for some types of loans.
 For example, you cannot borrow more than $5 million from an SBA-backed lender, or $50,000 from an SBA-backed microlender.

-The more qualified your business is regarding creditworthiness, the more favorable business loan terms you’ll likely qualify for.
-However, certain business loans could be better suited for certain projects.
+The more qualified your business is regarding creditworthiness, the more favorable business loan terms you’ll likely be eligible for.
+However, certain business loans could be better suited for specific projects.
 For instance, capital-intensive initiatives that require long-term business loan terms could be better suited for a bank loan or an SBA loan.

 How Can You Qualify for a Business Loan?